 Psychotherapy involves a longer, subtler process of ongoing therapy that can last months or years, and explores a deeper knowledge and understanding of one’s self.

-I use a variety of models, and I have listed below those that are most influential in my work.
+I use a variety of models and I have listed those that are most influential in my work in the summary below.

 Cognitive Behavioural Therapy

 This combines cognitive and behavioural techniques, where clients are taught ways to change their thoughts and expectations, alongside relaxation techniques such as mindfulness.
 This type of approach can be effective with stress-related ailments such as depression, phobias, obsessions and eating disorders.
 CBT is also the basis of Psyshosexual therapy.

 Existentialists believe that life has no essential or ‘given’ meaning and that humans can thrive once meaning has been found or created.
 Existential counselling encourages a willingness to explore one’s life and the problems within it, and then making sense of it through a personal perspective – with a view to giving it meaning.

 This approach focuses on self-development, growth and responsibility.
 Emphasis is on self-development, exploration of personal responsibility for thoughts, feelings and actions, with a focus on achieving one’s highest potential rather than continuing with dysfunctional behaviour.